Freddie Bell

 Artist Statement

 My identity as a queer and transgender person informs how I see and move through the world and is a fundamental influence in all my work.
-I aim to subvert binaries and am interested in our constructed societal systems and the natural systems of our physical bodies.
-I am a multi-disciplinary artist working in both 2-D and 3-D formats.
+Refusing to see the world as binary black and white, I utilize color, pattern, and texture to explore, challenge, and make meaning of lived experience.